jstolarek/jstolarek.github.io/drafts/websites.md

 Lessons learned:

-  * Self-hosting a large CMS is diffuclt and time consuming.
+  * Self-hosting a large CMS is difficult and time consuming.
   * Database is a major source of problems.
   * Comment system is a major source of pain.
   * Blogging is still fun.